movementlabsxyz/MIP/MIP/mip-39/README.md

 The UPPAAL model is available in [this-file](./uppaal-models/bridge-up-v2.xml).
 To reproduce the results and check the properties on the model, you need a working version of UPPAAL.

-The results of the model-checking verification are as follows: let $maxRelayerDelay$ be the **maximum delay** for the relayer to relay an event, and $timeLock1$ and $timeLock2$ be the timelocks on L1 and L2 respectively.
+The results of the model-checking verification are as follows: let $maxRelayerDelay $ be the **maximum delay** for the relayer to relay an event, and $timeLock1$ and $timeLock2$ be the timelocks on L1 and L2 respectively.

 > [!IMPORTANT]
 > **Verification results**